pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/environments.md

 Run `esc edit --help` for more options.

-### Editing config as yaml using the Pulumi console
+### Editing config as YAML in the Pulumi Cloud console

 Navigate to your org in the Pulumi console, go to Environments in the left hand navigation, and select your environment.